 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-College Factual ranked UH as #328 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
+UH is ranked #290 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
 This puts it in the top 15% of all schools in the nation.
-This is an improvement over the previous year, when UH held the #360 spot on the Best Overall Colleges list.
+This is an improvement over the previous year, when UH held the #328 spot on the Best Overall Colleges list.

 The student to faculty ratio is often used as a measure to gauge how much access students will have to their professors - the lower the number, the better.
 At University of Houston, this rate is 23 to 1, which is high when compared to the national average of 15 to 1.